 Tuition fees do not cover the cost of your accommodation during the course.

 Payment can be made by the following methods:

-To be eligible for this course you must be an international student and holding an offer (whether conditional or unconditional) for any undergraduate course at the University of St Andrews beginning in September 2019.
+To apply for this course you must be an international student and hold an unconditional offer for an undergraduate course at the University of St Andrews beginning in September 2020.

 How to apply